 a.
 Election.
-At each camp and branch camp, CI will be elected by secret written ballot to the Internee Committee.
-This committee is empowered to represent the camp to the protecting powers, International Committee of the Red Cross, or other authorized relief or aid organizations and U.S. military authorities.
+At each camp and branch camp, CI will be elected w secret written ballot to the Internee Committee.
+This committee empowered to represent the camp to the protecting powers, Interlational Committee of the Red Cross, or other authorized relief or aid organizations and U.S. military authorities.